Chinese characters: Korean

 Much of the Korean lexicon consists of Chinese loanwords, especially technical and academic vocabulary.
 While hanja were usually only used to write this Sino-Korean vocabulary, there is evidence that vernacular readings were sometimes used.
 Compared to the other written vernaculars, very few characters were invented to write Korean words; these are called gukja.
 During the late 19th and early 20th centuries, Korean was written either using a mixed script of hangul and hanja, or only using hangul.
 Following the end of the Empire of Japan's occupation of Korea in 1945, the total replacement of hanja with hangul was advocated throughout the country as part of a broader "purification movement" of the national language and culture.
 However, due to the lack of tones in spoken Korean, there are many Sino-Korean words that are homophones with identical hangul spellings.
 For example, the phonetic dictionary entry for 기사 yields more than 30 different entries.
 This ambiguity had historically been resolved by also including the associated hanja.
 While still sometimes used for Sino-Korean vocabulary, it is much rarer for native Korean words to be written using hanja.
-When learning new characters, Korean students are instructed to associate each one with both its Sino-Korean pronunciation, as well as a native Korean synonym.
+When learning new characters, Korean students are instructed to associate each one with both its Sino-Korean pronunciation and a native Korean synonym.
 Examples include: